-A quick review of the statistics reported in Table 4.5 and Table 4.6 reveals that orders-of-magnitude of aggregate summary statistics for taxes and benefits simulated by UKMOD match up to those evaluated from administrative data.
+A quick review of the statistics reported in Table 4.5 and Table 4.6 reveals that orders-of-magnitude of aggregate summary statistics for taxes and benefits simulated by UKMOD generally match up to those evaluated from administrative data.
+Possible exceptions are for expenditure figures reported for Child and Working Tax Credit and Income Support, which overstate official projections.
 More detailed observations for selected tax and benefit schemes are discussed below.

-Table 4.5 Tax benefit instruments simulated by UKMOD - caseloads (thousands of people)
+$Table \ 4.5 \ Tax \ benefit \ instruments \ simulated \ by \ UKMOD \ - \ case loads \ (thousands \ of \ people)$